Questions on Property Tax Financing

 If I am approved, how soon can we close on the payment plan and have our taxes paid?

-Rio Tax can close your plan within 1 or 2 days of your initial call.
+Rio Tax can close your plan within 1 or 2 days from your initial call.
 We are legally required to wait 3 days from your closing to pay your taxes.
-We can pay your taxes in as little as 4 days after your initial call.
+We can pay your taxes generally 4-7 days from your initial call.

-What upfront costs do I pay for on a Rio Tax payment plan?
+What upfront costs do I pay with a Rio Tax payment plan?